Can a DUI Get You Deported?

 Facing a DUI?
 Let Us Guide You.

 Navigating the impact of a DUI on your immigration status can be daunting, but you don’t have to go through it alone.
 The Law Offices of Daniel Shanfield Immigration Defense, PC, are here to provide the specialized support and guidance you need.
-Our expertise in immigration law means we understand exactly how a DUI can affect your situation, and we’re ready to help you address the challenge.
+Our immigration lawyers understand exactly how a DUI can affect your situation, and we’re ready to help you address the challenge.

 Reach out to us now for a consultation.
 Together, we’ll navigate your path forward.